pgRouting/pgrouting/doc/categories/via-category.rst

    Given a graph and a list of vertices, find the shortest path between :math:`vertex_i` and :math:`vertex_{i+1}` for all vertices

-In other words, find a continuos route that visits all the vertices in the order given.
+In other words, find a continuous route that visits all the vertices in the order given.

 :path: represents a section of a **route**.